ussjoin/ishill-examplesite/content/monographs/ishillmonograph/ishill.md

 Hello ideally-human person!
 You've probably found this at [GitLab](https://gitlab.com/ussjoin/ishill) or [GitHub](https://github.com/ussjoin/ishill), or possibly on a bench somewhere in meatspace.
 Read on to learn what you've found!

+**Note: this monograph is incomplete and in draft.** We hope it's useful to you even as-is, but it's quite clearly incomplete.
+You're welcome to reach out for further assistance using the Issues function on [GitLab](https://gitlab.com/ussjoin/ishill/-/issues) or [GitHub](https://github.com/ussjoin/ishill/issues), and I'll do my best to aid you (and add the things that confused you to this document so that they can help others!).

 ## The Pitch (Human)

 Want to write/make zines but don't have Illustrator or InDesign, and aren't a good enough artist to do twenty pages of lettering by hand?
 Want to use a computer to make longer content than the (lovely, if short) [minizine](https://www.icaboston.org/articles/make-your-own-mini-zine/) format?
 Optionally, want to simultaneously publish to print and the web, so that people who come across one of your zines can find more?